Brigitte Poupart

 Brigitte Poupart is a Canadian actress and filmmaker.
 She is most noted for her performance in the film Ravenous (Les Affamés) and for directing the 2012 film Over My Dead Body.

 Early life

 Poupart was accepted both to law school and the Conservatoire d'art dramatique de Montréal.
 Following her mother's advice, she attended the Conservatoire until 1990.

 Career

-She has also appeared in the television series Les Masques, Catherine, François en série, Musée Eden and Mémoires vives, and the films Congorama, Monsieur Lazhar, Tuktuq, Fake Tattoos, Les Salopes, or the Naturally Wanton Pleasure of Skin, Before We Explode (Avant qu'on explose) and Bootlegger.
+She has also appeared in the television series Les Masques, Catherine, François en série, Musée Eden and Mémoires vives, and the films Congorama, Monsieur Lazhar, Tuktuq, Fake Tattoos, Les Salopes, or the Naturally Wanton Pleasure of Skin, Before We Explode (Avant qu'on explose), Bootlegger and Turtles (Les Tortues).

 She directed the 2012 documentary film Over My Dead Body, which was shortlisted for the Canadian Screen Award for Best Feature Length Documentary at the 1st Canadian Screen Awards in 2012.

 In 2016 she directed the show Luzia by Cirque du Soleil.
 She was the first Canadian woman to direct a Cirque du Soleil show.